A martingale approach to noncommutative stochastic calculus: It o 's formula

 We now get to work on proving Theorem \ref{thm.NCIFtimedep}.
 To begin, we recall Taylor's theorem with integral remainder.
 Let $\cV$ and $\cW$ be real Banach spaces, and let $\cU \subseteq \cV$ be a convex open set.
-Taylor's theorem (e.g.\ Theorem 107 in Section 1.4 of \cite{HJ2014}) says that if $k \in \N_0$ and $F \in C^k(\cU;\cW)$, then
+Taylor's theorem (e.g., \cite[Thm.\ 1.107]{HJ2014}) says that if $k \in \N$ and $F \in C^k(\cU;\cW)$, then

 for all $p \in \cU$ and $h \in \cV$ such that $p+h \in \cU$.
 We shall freely use this below.